Fan287/olist_analysis/README.md

 ## Suggestion to Olist
 - The suggestion: Encourage more sellers set up more warehouses and store specfic product categories in specific states
-  - recommendation of specfic product catgories in statas with priority:
+  - recommendation of specfic product catgories in states with priority:
    ![product_recom_table](https://github.com/Fan287/olist_analysis/assets/148685693/e8867cb9-820a-43f6-bb59-5e0d6a930706)
   - To persuade sellers, Olist can set up its own warehouses and sell the suggested products in these states for a period of six months.
 Olist should gather data during this period to demonstrate the profitability of such a business approach.
 Sellers would be more incentivized to join the plan when they see the potential for profit
   - The ideal outcome would be customers being able to buy products locally, thus reducing shipping time and costs.
 This may improve their user experience and encourage them to use Olist more frequently.
 As a result, the repurchase rate is expected to increase.